Money Transmitter License Law

 The complete definition of an MSB is provided from the Code of Federal Regulations, Title 31 (Money and Finance: Treasury), Subtitle B, Chapter X, Part 1010 (General Provisions), Subpart A (General Definitions), §1010.100 (General definitions).
-Another great resource to access this is the Cornell University Law School: Legal Information Institute.
+Another great resource to access is the Cornell University Law School: Legal Information Institute.

-Definition of an Money Services Business
+Definition of a Money Services Business

 Another aspect of the Money Transmitter License Law is to understand the definition of an MSB.
 The following is the definition of a Money Services Business (MSB) as provided by FinCEN